carpatin/symfony-attributes-showcase/README.md

 - `#[Autowire(expression: 'service("App\\\\DailyQuote\\\\QuoteSelectorResolver").resolveToSelector(env("APP_QUOTE_SELECTOR"))')]`
 used with an expression in which another service (a resolver) is called with env variable value to resolve the injected argument to a certain service
 - `#[AsDecorator(decorates: QuoteSelectorInterface::class, priority: 100)]` for applying a decorator pattern,
   exemplified with two decorators applied on the same service identified by its interface
+- `#[WithHttpStatus(500)]` for giving an exception an HTTP code for when caught by symfony so that the status code is returned in the response